craftingcity/The-Known-World/The Outlands.md

 The weapons that the Outlanders use are generally nonlethal, dealing force damage, and long range; similar to what you or I may think of as a [pellet gun](https://www.evike.com/).

 # Thieves
+The thieves of this land are formed into three groups that they call teams.
+Together, they look out for one another and their civilians by taking resources by force.
+Almost all of the permanant structures and

 # Nomad Tribes
+The nomadic tribes of this area are, like thieves, forceful with their resource gathering, but unlike the thieves, few live to tell the tales.
+Food is a scarcity in the desert, and unlike the Thieves, the nomads do not grow their food, but rather eat whatever they can catch.